ArmanKhanTech/MindMaster/README.md

 ## Usage

-AchieveIt offers a comprehensive set of features to help you manage your digital well-being and stay focused on your tasks.<br>
+AchieveIt offers a comprehensive set of features to help you manage your digital well-being and stay focused on your tasks.
 Here's an overview of its key functionalities:

 **Blocking:**